What is AI anyway?

 We see people everywhere we go wearing Fitbits, Apple Watches or other smart devices that track our heart rate, temperature and movements to give us tailored advice about looking after our health.
-How far are we from syncing that to a national database to allow our doctors to have more insight on our lifestyle and habits, enable them to diagnose patients’ conditions more easily?
+How far are we from syncing that to a national database to allow our doctors to have more insight into our lifestyle and habits, enable them to diagnose patients’ conditions more easily?

 AI already delivering value in healthcare

-Although these are not everyday devices, type 1 diabetics have long been offered the option to wear a pump attached intravenously to the their stomach or other suitable site.
+Although these are not everyday devices, type 1 diabetics have long been offered the option to wear a pump attached intravenously to their stomach or another suitable site.
 This AI device automatically tests blood sugar and provides the correct dosage of insulin without any need for monitoring, even notifying the patient when it’s time to retest, issuing a call to action when blood sugar falls.

 What about pacemakers?
 A device that saves thousands of lives by looking out for changes in the pattern or routine a patient’s heartbeat.

 Newer and more advanced types of AI are already been trialled in the healthcare industry.
 Most notably, robotic pharmacies or automated dispensing systems have been introduced at many hospitals.
 This technology could help to eliminate dosage errors and reduce the delays inpatients experience whilst waiting for discharge packs and medications.